UBC-Geography/computing-resources/development-environments/conda-getting-started.md

 testenv                  C:\Users\user\miniconda3\envs\testenv
 ```

-Next let's just do a little cleanup by removing the `testenv` environment that
+Next let us just do a little cleanup by removing the `testenv` environment that
 we just created and verify that it is no longer on our machine.

 ```bash